pieces-app/support/README.md

 ## Get Involved
 - Join our [Discord server](https://discord.gg/getpieces) and chat with the community.
-- Participate in conversations around new features, new requests, or ideas that others have shared around Pieces for Developers Products on our [discussion board](https://github.com/pieces-app/support/discussions).
 - Leave us a review via [G2](https://www.g2.com/products/pieces-for-developers/reviews#reviews), or [buy us a coffee](https://www.buymeacoffee.com/getpieces).

 ## Get Involved with Open Source by Pieces (OSP)